dart-lang/leak_tracker/doc/leak_tracking/MOTIVATION.md

 Engineers want their applications to be memory efficient, but they want to minimize time and mental effort spent worrying about the items above.

-Leak tracker fully automates item #1, and almost fully automates item #2.
+Leak tracker fully automates item #1, and almost* fully automates item #2.

+> [!NOTE]
-(‘Almost’ means with the assumption that, if a large chunk of objects is held from GC longer than needed, some of them are disposables and thus will be detected by the leak tracker.
-This assumption is not always true: in rare cases a large chunk of objects is held from being GCed, but there are no disposables.)
+> *If a large set of objects is held from GC longer than needed, some of them are likely to be disposables, and thus leaks will be detected by the leak tracker.
+This is not always true, though; in rare cases, a large set of objects is held from GC, but the set does not contain any disposables tracked by leak tracker.

-As a result, leak_tracker increases confidence and reduces effort related to memory efficiency.
+As a result, `leak_tracker` increases confidence and reduces engineering effort related to memory efficiency.

-Item #3 is not covered by leak_tracker.
+Item #3 is not covered by `leak_tracker`.
 There are no known tools to automate it so far.
 All known methods are manual:
 1. Analyzing the consumed memory Memory using DevTools snapshotting and diffing
 2. [Memory baselining](../BASELINE.md) in regression tests